 When selecting a device for your AREDN® hardware there are several things to consider in your decision.

-- Radios should be purchased for the specific frequency band on which they will operate.
-Currently AREDN® supports devices which operate in the 900 MHz, 2.4 GHz, 3.4 GHz, and 5.8 GHz bands.
+Radios should be purchased for the specific frequency band on which they will operate.
+Currently AREDN® supports devices which operate in several bands.
+Check the frequency and channel chart on the AREDN® website for the latest information.

-- Costs of devices range from $50 to several hundred dollars for a complete node, so there are many options even for the budget-conscious operator.
+Costs of devices range from $25 to several hundred dollars for a complete node/antenna system, so there are many options even for the budget-conscious operator.

-One of the best sources of detailed device information is a manufacturer’s datasheet, usually available for download from the manufacturer’s website.
-Currently AREDN® supports over fifty device models from manufacturers including GL-iNET, Mikrotik, TP-LINK, and Ubiquiti Networks.
+One of the best sources of detailed hardware information is a manufacturer’s datasheet, usually available for download from the manufacturer’s website.
+Currently AREDN® supports dozens of device models from manufacturers including GL-iNet, Mikrotik, TP-LINK, and Ubiquiti Networks.

 If you are just getting started with AREDN® you can easily begin with one of the low-cost devices that comes with an integrated antenna and a PoE unit.
-If you are expanding your AREDN® network with more sophisticated equipment, you may choose a standalone radio attached to any of several kinds of high-gain antennas.
+If you are expanding your AREDN® network with more sophisticated equipment, you may choose a standalone radio attached to a high-gain antenna.